 Premera Blue Cross is here to support members, employers, and healthcare providers during the coronavirus (COVID-19) outbreak.

-Get all the latest COVID-19 updates from the Centers for Disease Control and Prevention (CDC),including people at risk for serious illness and hygiene tips for home, school, and work.
+Get all the latest COVID-19 updates from the Washington State Department of Health and the Centers for Disease Control and Prevention (CDC).

 If you have health plan questions not covered in these resources, call Premera’s customer service team at the number on the back of the member ID card, or your provider network team.
 Every question will be answered as soon as possible.

 We’ll be updating the following FAQ as additional information is available.

 *HHS announced that the COVID-19 public health emergency (PHE) will likely remain in place for the entirety of 2021.
 However, a PHE declaration is limited by law to a 90-day period that can be terminated early or extended.
 Premera will extend federally

 mandated benefits every 90 days upon official renewal of the PHE by HHS Secretary.
 The HHS will provide 60-day notice if it decides to terminate PHE or allow it to expire.

 Note: We’re updating our vaccine FAQs as information becomes available.
 Information about vaccines and distribution will continue to evolve.
 We anticipate that broad scale vaccination across our populations (those not in the first few

 Yes.
 If you’re not a Medicare provider, you must qualify and enroll as a mass immunizer (or other Medicare provider type that allows billing for administering vaccines), so you can bill for administering COVID-19 shots.
 Enrolling over the phone as a mass immunizer is easy and quick — call your MAC-specific enrollment hotline and give your valid Legal Business Name (LBN), National Provider Identifier (NPI), Tax Identification Number (TIN), practice location and state license, if applicable.